-The first Neuronauts camp will take place at SWC from 25 July to 5 August 2022.
+The first Neuronauts camp took place at SWC from 25 July to 5 August 2022.

 Neuromatch Academy is an online Computational Neuroscience and Deep Learning course.
 SWC Group Leader Athena Akrami was one of the first organising members of the Academy.
 She served as Chair of Mentor Recruitment in 2020 and sits on the Board of Directors in 2022.